Welcome to Fourth Year 2021/2022!

 - General school information – please give particular attention to our policy on mobile phones and electronic devices

 - Schedule for return to school in August

 As we outlined at our Parent Information Evening earlier this year, the Fourth Year programme is significantly different to the other courses of study which we offer at CCS.
 During the year students will be obliged to compile a portfolio of work, which will be assessed four times during the school year.
 The deadlines for submission will be outlined to students in September and must be strictly adhered to.
 The portfolio will be on display for your perusal on the Fourth Year Parent Night in May.
 However, I would suggest that you monitor the progress of the portfolio from time to time, as it will keep you in touch with the work undertaken by Fourth Year students.
 As you are aware from the Parent Information Meeting, participation over the course of the academic year will also contribute to the students overall grade at the end of the academic year.

-Another compulsory element of Fourth Year is the Work Experience fortnight, scheduled to take place from Monday February 22nd to Friday March 5th 2021.
+Another compulsory element of Fourth Year is the Work Experience fortnight, scheduled to take place from February 28th – March 11th 2022.
 I would advise you to encourage your son/daughter to secure a suitable placement as early as possible (ideally during the summer holidays).
 A part-time job is not regarded as work experience as it does not give full exposure to the world of work.
 A work placement, as you know, involves interviews, new colleagues, assertiveness, learning new skills, punctuality and of course, responsibility.
 We advise parents that work experience is restricted to these two weeks due to student involvement in many other aspects of the Fourth Year programme throughout the year.
 There will be a list of work experience destinations from last year’s Transition Year students on display in the school from the beginning of September.
 Students may contact any of the employers listed.

 Secretary – Board of Management